A Simple Self-Care Primer

 What Self-Care Looks Like:

 Some self-care feels great and is effortless (think: watching a sunset).
-Other self-care is a drag, but necessary (think: going to the dentist).
+Other self-care is a pain, but necessary (think: going to the dentist).

 It is sustainable.
 This isn’t about extreme makeovers and impossible New Year’s resolutions.